TimeaKovacs86/PraiseABook/README.md

 ### Features Left to Implement
 - Add a link that you could conceivably earn money from people looking to buy the book
+- Less books displayed on a smaller resolution device, pagination

 ## Technologies Used